Nothing political about meetings with LJP MP, Kanhaiya : Nitish | Politics

 The CPI central office in Delhi later came out with anangry statement condemning the mala fide and mischievousintentions of some sections of the media to malign the CPI andKanhaiya Kumar.

-Nitish Kumar also expressed confidence that the budgetsession of the assembly, which will commence on February 19and conclude on March 24, will be conducted safely.
-Membershave been asked to take precautions like wearing of masks inview of the COVID-19 pandemic.
+Nitish Kumar also expressed confidence that the budgetsession of the assembly, which will commence on February 18and conclude on March 24, will be conducted safely.
+Membershave been asked to take precautions like wearing masks inview of the COVID-19 pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)